microsoft/PowerApps-Tooling/docs/YAMLFileFormat.md

             )
 ```

-*Component-Type* can be any canvas component.
+*Component-Type* can be any canvas component or control.
 Base types, such as *Number* are not supported.

 *Component-Template* is an optional specifier for components that have different templates such as the Gallery.
 Not all components will have templates.